ChinYiTseng/IMS/JSP_GA/JSP_GA.md

 ```

 Calculate the fitness value. <br/>
-Here, we have to check whether there exists idle time between two operation on the machine or not. <br/>
+Here, we have to check whether there exists idle time between two operations on the machine or not. <br/>
 If there exists idle, we arragne the job to be processed earlier.
 ```matlab
 for m = 1:population_size*2